kaanalptkn/ka-p1/README.md

  ![bug1.png](testing/bug1.png)

   My table wasn't right on mobile view.
-Then I added  class="overflow-x: auto; to my "div" element on html,  I sorted, I made is scroll, which is looks fantastic on my mobile view.
+Then I added class="overflow-x: auto; to my "div" element on HTML, I sorted, I made is scroll, which looks fantastic on my mobile view.

 #### Safari (IPhone) view was wrond.

 ![bug2.png](testing/bug2.png)

-My safari (IPhone view) was wrong.
-I checked on iPhone 6, iPhone 7, iPhone 11, iPhone 12 and all of them have had a same issue.
+My safari (iPhone view) was wrong.
+I checked on iPhone 6, iPhone 7, iPhone 11, iPhone 12, and all of them have had the same issue.
 My hero picture (run.jpg) was on the header.
-You couldn't see navigation on header.
-I. used [stackoverfelow.com](https://stackoverflow.com/questions/30102792/css-media-query-to-target-only-ios-devices) I added below elemnt on my css.
+You couldn't see navigation on the header.
+I. used [stackoverfelow.com](https://stackoverflow.com/questions/30102792/css-media-query-to-target-only-ios-devices) I added the below element on my CSS.

 ![bug3.png]{testing/bug3.png}

 ## Performance testing

-I used [Lighthouse](https://developers.google.com/web/tools/lighthouse/) for performace testing.
+I used [Lighthouse](https://developers.google.com/web/tools/lighthouse/) for performance testing.
 I found it very handy and useful.
-I found a some issue and fixed.
-It was images size big I made resize, also I had a wrong value on my  html "meta" element, user-scalable=no I just removed.
+I found some issues and fixed them.
+It was images size big I made resize, also I had a wrong value on my HTML "meta" element, user-scalable=no I just removed.

 ![performance.jpg](testing/performance.jpg)